BrandonStookey/rentalCar/README.md

 		uses nodemon
 		The server runs on port 8080 by default

-##In production:
+##In production
 	- node server/server.js

 ##Tech stack
 	- Angularjs 1.5